 Even if your lender is willing to refinance your loan, shopping around and comparing offers can help you make sure you get the best refinance loan for your needs and budget.

 Compare the annual percentage rate, loan term and any fees — such as origination fees — across offers.
-You can use an online auto loan calculator to estimate the total interest you’d pay with each loan option.
+You can use our auto loan calculator to estimate the total interest you’d pay with each loan option.

 Best lenders to refinance your car loan when you have bad credit